Virtual Heritage Fair Process

 The Virtual Heritage Fair is province-wide.
 Anyone in grades 4-8 in Saskatchewan can participate, whether independently or as part of a class.
 It is considered a "regional level" contest, however, so some students will advance to the Provincial Heritage Fair, alongside finalists from any in-person Regional Fairs.

-In 2020 & 2021, the VHF replaced the Regional Fairs and Provincial Fair.
-In 2022, the VHF replaced the Regional Fairs and some students advanced to the in-person Provincial Heritage Fair.
-The Virtual Heritage Fair will still be provincial in scope.
+In 2020 & 2021, the VHF replaced both the Regional Fairs and Provincial Fair.
+In 2022, the VHF replaced the Regional Fairs and some students advanced to an in-person Provincial Heritage Fair.
+As of 2023, the VHF is a "regional" level Heritage Fair that remains province-wide in scope.

 Note: Any national contests, such as the Young Citizens Contest or Kayak Illustrated History, are separate contests offered by Canada’s History Society.